What to Know about Hair Loss During Pregnancy

 Remember what we were saying about hormones often causing luscious hair?

-After pregnancy, your hormones (usually) return back to normal – and that can sometimes cause brief periods of hair loss.
+After pregnancy, your hormones (usually) return to normal—and that can sometimes cause brief periods of postpartum hair loss.

 Is hair loss a sign of pregnancy?

-While hair loss can be caused by pregnancy, it is not necessarily a sign that you are pregnant.
+While hair loss can be caused by pregnancy, it is not necessarily a sign that you’re pregnant.

 So, if you are losing your hair but don’t have any other indication that you might be pregnant, it’s not safe to make that assumption!

-So, if you think you are experiencing hair loss as a result of anemia or thyroid problems, do talk to a doctor.
+So, if you think you’re experiencing hair loss as a result of anemia or thyroid problems, do talk to a doctor.

-• Try to steer clear of hot oils, curling or straightening irons, and other harsh treatments.
-Your hair may be delicate right now – and it is best if you let it relax.
+• Steer clear of heat: That includes heat stylers, curling or straightening irons, and other harsh treatments.
+Your hair may be delicate right now—and it is best if you let it relax.

-• While they can be tempting, avoid medications – such as Minoxidil – that can help regrow hair.
-These are not advised for women who are pregnant or breastfeeding.
+• Avoid medications: We’re talking medicinal hair treatments like Minoxidil, which can help regrow hair.
+While they can be tempting, these are not advised for women who are pregnant or breastfeeding.

-• Keep a healthy, balanced diet.
-Try to follow a diet with lots of Vitamin C, Vitamin E, and Zinc – as deficiencies in these can contribute to an increased risk of hair loss.
+• Keep a healthy, balanced diet: Try to follow a diet with lots of Vitamin C, Vitamin E, and Zinc—deficiencies in these can contribute to an increased risk of hair loss.

 Popular on the blog